N-J-van-den-Berg/Schoolprojects/README.md

 By using GitHub’s @mention system in your pull request message, you can ask for feedback from specific people or teams, whether they’re down the hall or 10 time zones away.

+MERGE REQUEST TL:DR;

+In this final step, it’s time to bring your changes together – merging your readme-edits branch into the master branch.
+1. Click the green Merge pull request button to merge the changes into master.
+2. Click Confirm merge.
+3. Go ahead and delete the branch, since its changes have been incorporated, with the Delete branch button in the purple box.